-The thing I couldn’t get my head around was how could I go through labour something similar to an operation i.e as painful as that without any pain relief or anaesthetic.
+The thing I couldn’t get my head around was how could I go through labour, something which seemed similar to an operation in the sense of pain without any pain relief or anaesthetic.

 The altered perception of pain

-From the notes my doula gave me there was a section about the physiology of birth and somewhere and the ‘altered perception of pain’ which is something that happens in the brain.
+From the notes my doula gave me there was a section about the physiology of birth and somewhere in there about the “altered perception of pain” which is something that happens in the brain.

 The excitement of seeing the baby and the knowledge that the baby is what I am going to have at the end of this, made the journey acceptable and even exciting.

 Other things you can do to get ready for birth